jacobcroope/Uber_Movement/README.md

 Write an algorithm to compare polylines or find a polyline comparitor already made and adjust for creating combined routes to highlight differences/sameness.

-Adjust the Routing algorithm to record turn by turn so as to breakdown a route in further detail and compare against other services.
+Adjust the routing query scripts to record turn by turn so as to breakdown a route in further detail and compare against other services which should probably be combined with a polyline comparitor